-Paid traffic sources can help you generate a lot of web traffic to your offer or website.
-However, picking one at random probably won’t help your case.
+In 2018, 72% of marketers vowed to increase their marketing budgets to invest more in paid traffic sources, particularly PPC.
+It’s easy to understand why–paid traffic sources can help you generate a lot of web traffic to your offer or website.
+However, picking one at random probably won’t help you.
+Also, going with the most popular might not be your best bet either.
 Sure, everyone’s using Facebook Ads, but is it right for your brand?

 There are a few things you need to consider before you begin investing in paid traffic.
 For one, who’s your target audience?
 For another, on what platform are you most likely to find them?
 What devices do they use?
 Investigate your audience before you find yourself a source.